 (1) The child must be in need of special education; and

 (2) The child must demonstrate a significant delay, generally 1.5 standard deviations below the norm, in one or more of the following areas:

 b. sensory integration

 d. other skills related to daily living

 Each student is placed in the regular classroom whenever possible.
-Special instruction is provided in the resource room as well as support for modifications within the regular classroom/curriculum as appropriate.
+Special instruction is provided in the resource room as well as support for modifications or accommodations within the regular classroom/curriculum as appropriate.

 The statute prohibits discrimination against individuals with disabilities, including students, parents and staff members, by public school districts receiving federal financial assistance.
 All programs and activities of the school district are covered by Section 504, regardless of whether the specific program or activity involved in a complaint is funded with federal monies.

 For many years the main area of enforcement of Section 504 has concerned employment and physical accessibility issues of individuals with disabilities.
 However, within the last several years, the Office for Civil Rights (OCR) has become more active in the provisions of Section 504 regarding the education of individuals with disabilities.

 No state or federal funding is provided to assist districts in complying with Section 504.
 All costs are the obligation of the school district.
 Many school districts have established a Section 504 line item in the general fund budget to pay for necessary services.